ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/chromiumos-design-docs/hardening-against-malicious-stateful-data/index.md

 configure symlink traversal to be blocked on the stateful and encrypted stateful file systems.
 We'll need to allow a few exceptions:

-*   /var/cache/vpd, /var/cache/echo: These directories contain backwards
-            compatibility symlinks set up by dump_vpd_log.
-We should ideally clean up consumers of these symlinks and remove the exception.
 *   /var/lib/timezone: This directory contains a symlink to the actual time zone file and is maintained by Chrome.
 This is a low-risk exception as this path is generally only sees read-only access by